 VEGANS AND STRICT VEGETARIANS

 At this time, Thrive Nutrition declines to work with strict vegetarians and vegans.
 There are many reasons why people choose to go vegetarian or vegan.
 Some are compelled by the environmental impact of confinement animal feeding operations (CAFO).
 Others are guided by ethical concerns or religious reasons.
 These reasons are respected and Thrive Nutrition appreciates anyone who thinks deeply about the social and spiritual impact of their food choices.
 Unfortunately, vegan and vegetarian diets need very careful dietary planning to include enough nutrients.
 Vegetarian diets typically include large amounts of cereal grains (refined and unrefined) and legumes, both of which are low in bioavailable nutrients and high in anti-nutrients such as phytate.
 The diets also can include highly processed meat replacements and be very low in good fat.
-Several studies have shown that both vegetarians and vegans are prone to deficiencies in B12, calcium, iron, zinc, the long-chain fatty acids EPA & DHA, and fat-soluble vitamins like A & D. Thrive Nutrition encourages eating animals that lived their lives grazing on lush pastures, away from cages, toxins, steroids, antibiotics and the inflammatory fats found in the grain-fed, factory-farmed meat industry.
+Several studies have shown that both vegetarians and vegans are prone to deficiencies in B12, calcium, iron, zinc, the long-chain fatty acids EPA & DHA, and fat-soluble vitamins like A & D. In honor, respect and gratitude for the animals, Thrive Nutrition encourages eating animals that lived their lives grazing on lush pastures, away from cages, toxins, steroids, antibiotics and the inflammatory fats found in the grain-fed, factory-farmed meat industry.
 Vegetarians open to eating low-mercury fish, bone broth and collagen (potentially eggs) may participate.

 THE PILLARS OF HEALTH